franz-josef-kaiser/Docker-Alpine-Nodejs/README.md

  there should be a non privileged `node` user in place.
 See uncommented parts of the [`Dockerfile`](Dockerfile)
  * Maybe there should be an [`ENTRYPOINT`](docker-entrypoint.sh) in place to pass commands directly to `npm` and avoid fiddling with `node`.
+ * The file removal after the installation of NPM could be much easier and just set a whitelist.
+ That would also mean that it's more versatile regarding the folder structure of various versions.
+ Also we need to check the folder structure first and maybe switch the whitelist depending on the version.